graphql-java/graphql-java/README.md

 [graphql-java-annotations](https://github.com/yrashk/graphql-java-annotations): Annotations-based syntax for GraphQL schema definition.

+[graphql-java-servlet](https://github.com/yrashk/graphql-java-servlet): Servlet that automatically exposes a schema dynamically built from GraphQL queries and mutations.

 ### License

 graphql-java is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for details.